bryangreener/Denso/GPOReader/README.md

 ## Built With

-* Python 3 using Spyder with Anaconda
+* C# using Visual Studio 2017 Community Edition

 ## Authors